ucsb-cs148-w25/pj04-restaurantdecider/team/sprint03/lect14.md

 ### Meeting Notes
 - doing Retro 3 led by Edison Zhang
 - no important issues to be addressed (going to be working on completing issues and completing Lab 8)
+- Chloe will be in charge of contributions page
 - important issues to work on: team rounds, sign in issues